About Madeline Cain

 Madeline has been widely praised as "a powerful and mature soprano."
 (DC Metro Theater Arts) A young dramatic singer entering the Wagner Fach, she also shines offering varied repertoire Mozart through Puccini; her work with art song and contemporary music is also in high demand.
 Madeline's flexible and rich voice allows her to explore many disciplines, as far-ranging as jazz, musical theater, and popular music.

-Next season, Madeline joins the Sinfonieorchester Bergisch Gladbach for a 3rd reprisal of the role of Rosalinde in Die Fledermaus.
+This season, Madeline joins the Sinfonieorchester Bergisch Gladbach for a 3rd reprisal of the role of Rosalinde in Die Fledermaus.
 As a founding member of the new company Leipzig Underground Opera, Madeline will sing the title role of Dido in Dido and Aeneas in their debut production in the fall of 2021, as well as creating a new role in a premiere work composed by Gregor Forbes.
-Next July, Sinfonia Leipzig will present a concert version of Der Fliegende Holländer in which Madeline will star as Senta.
+In July of 2022, Sinfonia Leipzig will present a concert version of Der Fliegende Holländer in which Madeline will star as Senta.
 In December 2019, she was featured in a new role debut as Gretel in Hänsel und Gretel with Sinfonia Leipzig.
 The esteemed Alinde Quartett asked Madeline to join them last November for an all-Schubert program in Cologne.
 In February 2019 she also performed the role of Rosalinde in collaboration with the Hochschule für Musik "Franz Liszt" in Weimar.
 Summer 2018 brought Madeline's role debut as Donna Anna in Don Giovanni with the SommerOrchester Leipzig.
 In 2016, she joined Midsummer Night Opera in Rochester, NY as Fiordiligi in Mozart's Così fan tutte.
 Her European debut came in 2015 in the title role of Puccini's Suor Angelica, at the State Opera Stara Zagora and the State Opera Plovdiv, Bulgaria, and she reprised the role in 2016 both with the Prague Summer Nights Festival in Prague, Czech Republic, and with Capitol Opera Albany.
 Additional operatic roles include: Lady Billows/Albert Herring, Donna Elvira/Don Giovanni, and Ciesca/Gianni Schicchi.